 If the recruiter sees that you didn’t read closely, she will think you don’t care.

 4. The Cover Letter

-I get it, you probably apply to many jobs and you don’t want to spend the time to understand what the company is doing and write a cover letter specifically for that case.
-(Although that gives you a big advantage since only 5% did that).
+I get it, you probably apply to many jobs, and you don’t want to spend the time to understand what the company is doing and write a cover letter specifically for that case.
+(Although that gives you a significant advantage since only 5% did that).
 The cover letter is what makes you stand out.
 It makes the recruiter either curious or bored.
 Take the time to write a compelling one.
 Tell the recruiter something about yourself.
 Touch the recruiter on an emotional level.

 Use the word “I” often because it shows self-confidence.
 Don’t try to sound professional by using standard phrases.
 You can be funny and even a little provocative.
 Be colorful but never grey, never mainstream.
 The cover letter defines if the recruiter looks at your CV with interest or not.
 95% of all applications look alike.
 Stand out by showing that you are a unique human.